Updated on 29/05/2026

 Ground chicory can be enjoyed in much the same way as regular coffee, whether you prefer a cafetiere, a filter machine, a moka pot, or any other brewing method.
 Its naturally rich, roasted character allows you to experiment and tailor each cup to your taste.

-We suggest starting with slightly less Noffee than you would normally use for coffee, then adjusting to find the strength and depth you prefer.
+We suggest starting with slightly less ground chicory than you would normally use for coffee, then adjusting to find the strength and depth you prefer.
 Add the ground chicory to your chosen method, pour over hot water, allow it to brew, and strain or press as usual.

 The beauty of chicory coffee is that it invites creativity.
 You might try blending it with spices, infusing it with a hint of vanilla, or combining it with milk or plant‑based alternatives to create a drink that is entirely your own.

-These three formats allow you to prepare chicory coffee in whichever way suits your daily routine, whether you want a full brew, a fast pod based option, or a simple infusion.
+These three formats allow you to prepare and drink chicory coffee in whichever way suits your daily routine, whether you want a full brew, a simple infusion. or a natural drink for focus.

 Try Noffee for Yourself

 If you want to explore chicory coffee at home, Noffee has three easy formats to choose from.
 You can brew it like ground coffee, use convenient pods, or keep things simple with tea bags.
-Explore the full range and find your favourite here: https://www.noffee.co.uk
+Explore our full range of coffee alternative drinks.